 Many people would never associate pasta and potato, but in this case, you’re really going to have to trust me.
 This recipe has been in my family for more than 50 years, and considering that so far there’ve been two chefs in the family, it must be fantastico!
 Make sure you use a mealy potato like a russet.
 [Editor’s Note: The word “mealy” in conjunction with potatoes may, for some, have undesirable associations.
-Although in this recipe, mealy is actually quite coveted given the lovely richness and thickness it lends to the consistency of this soup.]–Gino D’Acampo
+Although in this recipe, mealy is actually quite coveted given the lovely richness and thickness it lends to the consistency of this soup, which makes everyone we know rave.]–Gino D’Acampo

 We’ve a wee caveat to share with anyone tempted to substitute bacon for pancetta in this pantry-minded recipe.
 While that swap works in some recipes, we don’t encourage trying it here.
 Pancetta’s sturdy texture and meatiness handily withstand being simmered in this soupy stew without becoming limpid and soggy.
 Sadly, the same can’t be said about bacon, which turns flabby.
 Save it for frying up in a pan.

 - 6 tablespoons olive oil